How to Use Claude Cowork to Turn a Folder of Drafts Into a Board or Leadership Meeting Packet

 Warning: Cowork can work on local files and make real changes.
 Keep its file access limited to the meeting folder you want processed, and do not include sensitive material you do not need in the packet.

-Cowork requirements at a glance: Claude Desktop, a paid Claude plan (Pro/Max/Team/Enterprise), and Cowork research preview access.
+Cowork requirements at a glance: Claude Desktop, a paid Claude plan with Cowork available, and a clearly scoped local meeting packet folder or Cowork project.

 If Claude Cowork is new to you